mararap/minishell/docs/04-signal.md

 sigaction(SIGQUIT, &sa, NULL);
 ```

-So if you run an external command and press Ctrl+\, the child behaves like a normal Unix program.
+So if an external command runs and Ctrl+\\ is pressed, the child behaves like a normal Unix program.

 Later, the parent shell checks how the child ended and prints: